BEFORE TAKING HITS,

 Don’t test your limits.

-Whether you’re trying marijuana for the first time or you’re an old pro, there is such a thing as too much marijuana.
-That’s why it’s important to understand how marijuana affects you and know your limits.
+Whether you’re trying cannabis for the first time or you’re an old pro, there is such a thing as too much cannabis.
+That’s why it’s important to understand how cannabis affects you and know your limits.
 Signs that you’ve had too much can include extreme confusion, anxiety, paranoia, panic, fast heart rate, delusions or hallucinations, increased blood pressure, and severe nausea or vomiting.
 Not a good time.

-If you’re new to marijuana and are unsure how it will affect you, start with a low dose.
+If you’re new to cannabis and are unsure how it will affect you, start with a low dose.
 For edibles, a serving is 10 mg.
-Dabbing and hash oil products use highly concentrated THC with potency up to 80% and shouldn’t be used by anyone who hasn’t used marijuana in the past.
+Dabbing and hash oil products use highly concentrated THC with potency up to 80% and shouldn’t be used by anyone who hasn’t used cannabis in the past.

 A hand on a steering wheel in a car.